East Broadway Run Down

-East Broadway Run Down is an album by jazz saxophonist Sonny Rollins recorded in 1966 and released in 1967 by Impulse Records, his last album before industry pressures led him to take a six-year hiatus.
-The album represents one of his more notable experiments with free jazz, according to The New Grove Dictionary of Jazz illustrating "the furthest extent to which he incorporated noise elements into his playing".
-It has been critically described as among his 60s "jewels".
+East Broadway Run Down is a 1966 album by jazz tenor saxophonist Sonny Rollins, released in 1967 by Impulse!.
+It was his last album before a six-year hiatus.
+The album is one of his notable experiments with free jazz, with The New Grove Dictionary of Jazz noting it illustrates "the furthest extent to which he incorporated noise elements into his playing".
+It has been critically described as among his 1960s "jewels".

 Initially released on Impulse!
-Records, the album has been reissued many times on CD and LP by Impulse!, MCA, Universal International and GRP.
+Records, the album has been reissued many times on CD and LP by Impulse!, MCA, Universal International, and GRP.